nastyasimpson/Emotion_Detection_Elections/README.md

 </p>

 * [Twitter Election Integrity Data Set, Russia](https://about.twitter.com/en_us/values/elections-integrity.html#data) include all public, non deleted Tweets from accounts Twitter believes are connected to state-backed information operations.
 Tweets deleted by these users prior to their suspension (which are not included in this dataset) comprise less than 1% of their overall activity. <br/>
-* Dataset consisted of 416 accounts allegedly originated in Russia and their tweet content. <br/>
+* Russia Dataset consisted of 416 accounts and their tweet content. <br/>

 #### Data Set Features and Null Values (blue). ####
 <p align="left">